marcglasberg/fast_immutable_collections/README.md

     print(list.lock == ilist2); // False!
     ```

-The above described configurations affects how the `== operator` works, but you can also choose how to compare lists by
+The above described configurations affect how the `== operator` works, but you can also choose how to compare lists by
 using the following `IList` methods:

 - `equalItems` will return true only if the IList items are equal to the iterable items, and in the same order.
 This may